EdwardBurgin/polyai-models/README.md

 This is the multi-context ConveRT model, fine-tuned to the DSTC7 Ubuntu response ranking task.
 It has the exact same signatures as the extra context model, and has TFHub uri `http://models.poly-ai.com/ubuntu_convert/v1/model.tar.gz`.
 Note that this model requires prefixing the extra context features with `"0: "`, `"1: "`, `"2: "` etc.

 The [`dstc7/evaluate_encoder.py`](dstc7/evaluate_encoder.py) script demonstrates using this encoder to reproduce the results from [the ConveRT paper](https://arxiv.org/abs/1911.03688).

+## Intent Detection Benchmarks

+A set of intent detectors trained on top of ConveRT and other sentence encoders can be found in the [`intent_detection`](intent_detection) directory.

 # Keras layers